-Here's the bottom line.
+The bottom line.
 Be it Wall Street, Main Street or nonprofit institutions - the bigger the assets, the better your chances at making more money.

-Dry, Dense, and Detailed
+Dense, Dry, and Detailed

 The IRS uses 990 filings for tax computations and foundations must swear to the accuracy of the data "under penalty of perjury."
-Fortunately for us, all the numbers in our table below are publicly available in the filings as long as you are patient and willing to dig for them.
+Fortunately for us, all of the numbers in our table below are publicly available in the filings as long as you are patient and willing to dig for them.

 Foundations have a hodgepodge of fiscal year-ends, and many are excruciatingly slow to file the IRS forms no matter what their fiscal year.
-There can be a long time-lag, usually a year or more before the data is publicly available.
+There can be a long time-lag, often up to a year or more before the data is publicly available.

 One last caution.
-990s data is generally consistent but not always clear.
+990s data is generally consistent but not always apples to apples.
 If you see a figure that you know is off and have an explanation we can publish, let us know.
 We're happy to revise and send out an update.